 - Step 7: Open a Georgia business bank account

-Step 1: Choose a business name for your Georgia LLC
+Step 1: Start by confirming a business name for your LLC

 Choosing a name for your LLC is the first company formation step.
 In Georgia, as in many other states, your LLC’s business name needs to be distinguishable from other registered corporations, LLCs, and limited partnerships in the state.